mnapoli/github-to-aws/README.md

 Note that **only** GitHub Actions from the specified repository will be able to assume this role.

+> [!Note]
+> GitHub Actions will be granted the AdministratorAccess role (because it's nearly impossible to design tight permissions that fit everyone's use case).
+Feel free to fork and adjust the permissions to your liking (or even better, send a pull request to make them configurable).

 ## Usage in GitHub Actions

 Once the CLI has created the role, it will show you the role ARN to use.